Cider Baked Apples

 If you are not a coconut fan, you may simply omit this ingredient.
 The same goes for the chopped nuts.
 Depending on what you add to the stuffing mixture, you may end up with extra.
 Simply place any leftovers in a small zipper top bag and refrigerate for future use.
 When using raisins or cranberries, I like to sprinkle them around the base of the apples and allow them to bake in the cider mixture.

-- 4 apples (I often use a mix–Granny Smith, Golden Delicious, Staymans, Fuji, etc.)
+- 4-6 apples, depending on size (I often use a mix–Granny Smith, Golden Delicious, Staymans, Fuji, etc.)

 - 1/4 cup old fashioned oats